payalkutana/logger/README.md

 loggerClass.WritetoScreen(loggerClass,logging.INFO,"testing...",'%(levelname)s:%(message)s')

-logging.INFO--> level or severity of events they are used to track
+--> logging.INFO - level or severity of events they are used to track

-"testing..."--> Message
+--> "testing..." - Message

-'%(levelname)s:%(message)s'--> specify the order, structure, and content of the log message.
+--> '%(levelname)s:%(message)s' - specify the order, structure, and content of the log message.

 # Write Log onFile